PhilRW/blog/content/post/2026-04-13-shrinkflation-upc.md

 - shrinkflation
 ---

-I'd like to propose a law that requires any food or beverage manufacturer to put a new [UPC](https://en.wikipedia.org/wiki/Universal_Product_Code) on any product that has changed quantity, amount, weight, size, quality, or any other quantitative measure.
+I'd like to propose a law that requires any food or beverage manufacturer to put a new [UPC](https://en.wikipedia.org/wiki/Universal_Product_Code) on any product that has changed quantity, amount, weight, size, ingredients, components, grades, or any other quantitative measure.
 They're cheating.